Family Adoption Program at MCH

 Pregnancy Options Counseling & Support Services

-MCH staff help individuals and couples understand all of the options they have for their unplanned pregnancies, and support them as parents make plans for their unborn child.
+MCH staff help individuals and couples understand all of the options for unplanned pregnancies and offer support to clients to help make informed decisions that are best for the clients MCH serves.

 Family Adoption Program provides a wide range of post-adoption services to help address the needs of adoptee and adoptive families’ throughout their lives.

 Search and Reunion Services

-Family Adoption Program provides search and reunion services to birthparents and adoptees, whose adoption was completed through MCH.
+Family Adoption Program provides search and reunion services to birthparents, adoptive parents, adoptees and birth siblings (with permission) whose adoption was completed through MCH.

 We're Experts in Adoption Process & Issues

 Founded in 1899, Family Adoption Program at MCH is the longest-operating program of its kind in Maine, and continues to evolve to meet the current and emerging needs of families built through adoption.
 MCH has a long-standing belief of focusing on relationship-based care, high quality services through trained staff, and using best-practice adoption policies and standards.

 Family Adoption Program is Hague-Accredited